ChrisOldmeadow/blogdown-website/content/authors/admin/_index.md

 title: Chris Oldmeadow
 ---

-I lead a team of biostatisticians, bioinformaticians, and health informaticians to help clinicians and researchers to effectively use data to improve health care and health outcomes.
+I'm a biostatistician and data enthusiast on a mission to help clinicians and researchers turn data into insights that improve health care and outcomes.
+As the leader of a team of biostatisticians, bioinformaticians, and health informaticians, I'm passionate about driving innovation and collaboration to tackle complex health research challenges.
+Let's connect and explore how we can work together to make a real impact!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV-Oldmeadow.pdf" "newtab" >}}resumé{{< /staticref >}}.